kcudding/ecotheory.github.io/teach/IPM-outline.md

 - Growth kernel $P(z',z)=s(z)G(z',z)$, with $s(z)$ the survival rate
 - Fecundity kernel $F(z',z)$

-Given $[L,U]$ the range of the sizes of the population, population size at time $t+1$ can be calculated as an integral
+Given $[L,U]$ the range of the sizes of the population, population size distribution at time $t+1$ can be calculated as an integral
 $$n(z',t+1)=\int_L^UK(z',z)n(z,t)\ dz.$$

 ### From life cycle to model